eveomett/SampleClass2022/README.md

 # SampleClass2022

-.java files can be found in the src folder
+.java files can be found in the src folders

 USF_SampleClass.pdf contains lecture slides